Taiwan applies to join trans-Pacific trade deal after China wants in | DW | 23.09.2021

 The application, formally filed late Wednesday in New Zealand, will have to be approved by all member nations that form part of the free trade deal.
 Taiwan's most significant trade partners are part of the deal, but not all CPTPP member nations have diplomatic relations with Taiwan.

-The CPTPP is an outgrowth of the Trans-Pacific Partnership (TPP) trade deal that was negotiated under then US President Barack Obama's administration, only to be ripped up by his successor, Donald Trump, who disliked the multilateral agreements made by the previous administration.
+The CPTPP is an outgrowth of the Trans-Pacific Partnership (TPP) trade deal that was negotiated under the administration of then US President Barack Obama, only to be ripped up by his successor, Donald Trump, who disliked the multilateral agreements made by the previous administration.

 As negotiated by the US, the TPP deal was designed to freeze Beijing out and impose higher trading costs on China.
 In exiting the deal, the US left a vacuum of influence on regional trade.

-The CPTPP is the Pacific region's biggest free-trade pact and accounts for around 13.5% of the global economy.
-As a successor agreement to the TPP, many US allies are involved such as Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, and Vietnam.
+The CPTPP is the Pacific region's biggest free trade pact and accounts for around 13.5% of the global economy.
+As a successor agreement to the TPP, many US allies are involved including Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.

-Eleven nations' delegations signed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership

 Taiwan's president, Tsai Ing-wen, swore to renew the work of participating in bilateral, multilateral and regional agreements, mainly as a way to push back against the island's diplomatic isolation through trade.